via-lang/via/README.md

 </p>

 > [!WARNING]
 > This is an **experimental** project and not yet production-ready.
 Most features are under conception/development and may be incomplete/unstable.
 Implementations are subject to change as the project evolves.
+That said, by no means is it a non-serious project.

 # Introduction